 General Cardiology Job In Austin, Texas

-Adult Congenital Cardiologist Needed in Austin, TXNext Steps...
+Non-Invasive Cardiologist Needed in Northwest Austin, TXNext Steps...
 Apply Now Register Now Call A. Pearce Browder: Sign in to view

-This is a wonderful practice opportunity for a fellowship-trained adult congenital cardiologist to have a vibrant practice in a growing community with the most prestigious cardiology group in Central Texas.
-This is an opportunity work with local pediatric congenital cardiologists and build the program from the start with excellent support from St. David?s Healthcare System to make this work.
-The practice allows for professional growth, quality colleagues, a well-established and successful group practice and a livable lifestyle so that you and your family will have time to enjoy this wonderful city.
+This is a wonderful practice opportunity in a growing community with the most prestigious cardiology group in Central Texas.
+The practice allows for professional growth, quality colleagues, a well-established and successful group practice and a livable lifestyle for you and your family.

 Austin is the capital of Texas and the seat of Travis County.
 Located in Central Texas on the eastern edge of the American Southwest, Austin is the 13th most populous city in the United States of America and the fourth most populous city in the state of Texas.
 It was the third-fastest-growing large city in the nation from 2000 to 2006.
 Austin has a population of 820,611 (2011 U.S. Census).
 The city is the cultural and economic center of the Austin–Round Rock–San Marcos metropolitan area, which has an estimated population 1,783,519.